Rob Murphy (gridiron football)

-Robert Donald Murphy (born January 18, 1977) is a former professional gridiron football offensive lineman.
-He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football for Ohio State University, and was recognized as an All-American.
-He was originally signed by the Kansas City Chiefs as an undrafted free agent in 2000, and has played professionally for the Frankfurt Galaxy, Chicago Enforcers, Indianapolis Colts, San Francisco 49ers and BC Lions.
+Robert Donald Murphy (born January 18, 1977) is an American former professional football player who was an offensive lineman in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Ohio State Buckeyes, earning consensus All-American honors in 1998.
+Murphy was signed by the Kansas City Chiefs as an undrafted free agent in 2000, and played professionally for the Frankfurt Galaxy, Chicago Enforcers, Indianapolis Colts, San Francisco 49ers, BC Lions and Toronto Argonauts.

-Early years
+Early life

 Murphy was born in Buffalo, New York.
 He attended Moeller High School in Cincinnati, Ohio, and played football, ice hockey, and wrestled for the Moeller Crusaders.

 College career

 Murphy attended Ohio State University, and was a three-year starter for the Ohio State Buckeyes football team.
 He participated in the 1997 Rose Bowl and the 1998 Sugar Bowl.
 He was a first-team All-American selection in 1997 and a consensus first-team All-American in 1998, and twice received first-team All-Big Ten honours.